 Many VPN providers such as NordVPN tend to pair IKEv2 with IPsec for additional security.

-It also has the ability to automatically jump from WiFi to your wireless network without dropping the secure VPN connection, making it a popular protocol for mobile devices.
+It also has the ability to automatically jump from WiFi to your wireless network without dropping the secure VPN connection, making it a popular option for mobile devices.